vict-guo/Maze-Solver-Robot/README.md

 # Maze-Solver-Robot
-An arduino program to help a robot use infrared sensors to solve a maze.
+Code to program an arduino robot to solve any maze.

+The robot maneuvers around using four infrared sensors and solves the maze using a depth first search algorithm.

+Coded in Arduino